 The requirement for labelling has been adjusted.
 In addition to the text that pure baking paper can be used more than once, the requirement now includes information how packaging can be sorted for recycling.
-Regarding the product itself, only the available and existing recycling possibilities for the greaseproof paper in the country in which the product is to be sold shall be marked in the packaging.
+Regarding the product itself, if the product or its packaging carries information about sorting and recycling only the available and existing recycling possibilities for the greaseproof paper in the country in which the product is to be sold shall be allowed.

 To stimulate the sorting of packaging for recycling, a new requirement has been introduced concerning the information on the packaging on how it should be sorted for recycling.
 The waste stage is affected by many factors, such as the sorting options in each country or local authority, and how the consumer ultimately sorts the waste.
 However, Nordic Ecolabelling can generally encourage greater recycling of packaging by setting requirements that support recycling options.
+Labelling requirements for business-to-business are allowed to be placed in other places than on the packaging, e.g. on the declaration of compliance document.

-Regarding the greaseproof paper, possibilities of setting requirements for the recycling of paper in order to promote circular economy was studied during the current revision.
+Regarding the greaseproof paper, possibilities of setting requirements for the recycling of paper in order to promote circular economy was studied during the revision.
 Contact with manufacturers showed that it is basically possible to recycle greaseproof paper via paper recycling but since the national collection schemes and recyclability protocols e.g. for paper soiled with food differ in different countries, it is not possible to set a single requirement that the paper must be recycled.
-To promote circular economy, it is however, possible to set requirement that stimulate the sorting for recycling.
-However, it is also emphasized that only the existing recycling possibilities for the greaseproof paper in the country in which the product is to be sold shall be marked on the packaging.
-This means e.g that paper cannot be labelled as "compostable" if industrial composting is not an option in the country in question.
+However, if there is information regarding the sorting and recycling of the paper product, it must align with the sorting and recyling systems established in the country wherethe product is to be sold.
+This means e.g that the paper cannot be labelled as "compostable" if industrial composting is not an viable option in the country in question.